firefinancialservices/slate/source/index.md

 ### Returns

 The UUID of the newly created batch.
+This is used to reference the batch in further API calls.